sharan7898/SDLC-DOC/README.md

 * Embedded

-**Organic**: In the organic type, the project deals with developing a well-understood application program; the team size is generally small.
+1.**Organic**: In the organic type, the project deals with developing a well-understood application program; the team size is generally small.
 This category is for the small to medium size software product.
 In this type, team members have good experience and knowledge.

-**Semi-detached**: In the semi-detached type, the essential elements are team-size, experience, knowledge of the multiple programming languages.
+2.**Semi-detached**: In the semi-detached type, the essential elements are team-size, experience, knowledge of the multiple programming languages.
 The projects that come under the semi-detached are less familiar and hard to develop.
 It also requires better guidance, more experienced developers.

-**Embedded**: In the embedded type, a software project requires the highest level of complexity, creativity, and experience.
+3.**Embedded**: In the embedded type, a software project requires the highest level of complexity, creativity, and experience.
 In this category, the larger team size is needed as compared to the previous models.

-**Basic COCOMO Model**
+##### **Basic COCOMO Model**

 This model is based on Lines of code.
 The basic COCOMO model helps to calculate a quick estimation of software development costs.
 The accuracy of this model is considerably restricted because of the insufficient factor considerations.
 The Basic COCOMO model’s expression is given as: